 Find out about financial support if you’re from outside the UK.

 It is important to take the time and care over your application to us.
 Whilst previous school experience is not required, we would expect you to show a passion for your subject, especially if you are applying for a subject which is not related to your degree discipline.
-Once you have been shortlisted, you will be invited to attend the assessment process either online or face to face at our SCITT hub in Derby or at one of our partnership schools (COVID permitting).
+Once you have been shortlisted, you will be invited to attend the assessment process either online or face to face at Landau Forte Derby or at one of our partnership schools.

 Training with disabilities and other needs